mrward/mrward.github.com/source/_posts/2015-06-09-PaketSupportInXamarinStudio.markdown

 ## Code Completion

 When editing the paket.dependencies file you will get code completion as you type.
-You can also bring up the code completion list by pressing Ctrl+Enter.
+You can also bring up the code completion list by pressing Ctrl+Space.

 {% img /images/blog/PaketSupportInXamarinStudio/PaketDependenciesFileKeywordCompletion.png 'paket.dependencies file keyword completion' 'paket.dependencies file keyword completion' %}